 Walk through a very basic WPF Application Development:

-* After successfully creating the project, you will see its structure most similar to windows from application projects, the only difference is the WPF-based window, and .xaml files.
-Remember, MainWindow.xaml is the entry point of your WPF application, it doesn’t have any program.cs to call the Mainwindow.xaml to be executed.
-Also, you will notice that there is no other designer.cs files.
-As I mentioned before, WPF doesn’t take help from c# for rendering its UI, it uses XAML code. on the ‘MainWindow.xaml’, by default, you will be able to see both the window design and the XAML code in a split fashion; you can choose another mode if you like.
+* After successfully creating the project, you will see its structure most similar to Windows from application projects; the only difference is the WPF-based window and .xaml files.
+Remember, “MainWindow.xaml” is the entry point of your WPF application.
+It doesn’t have any “program.cs” to call the “Mainwindow.xaml” to be executed.
+Also, you will notice that there are no other “designer.cs” files.
+As I mentioned before, WPF doesn’t get help from c# to render its UI; it uses XAML code.
+On the ‘MainWindow.xaml’, by default, you will be able to see both the window design and the XAML code in a split fashion; you can choose another mode if you like.

 * Open ‘toolbox’ and drag a few controls to the window.
 Here is a sample code that I got after dragging a textbox, a label and a button: